Reboare/Lagrange/_posts/2017-12-26-linux-stack-bof-1.md

 So I've mentioned the stack a lot, but how do we know where it's located and how does it relate to `esp` which we kept referring to?
 The diagram above illustrates generally how it looks in memory.
 Of course a lot of details are missing but it does show the basics.

 We define where the top of the stack is located in memory at any specific time with the `esp` register.
 It defines the location of the top of the stack, and is manipulated with individual `push` and `pop` instructions, which as their names might indicate, either add or remove from the stack.
 The stack itself will grow downwards in memory for x86 architectures.
 Therefore, if we push to the stack a value, that value is written to the location at `esp` and the value of `esp` is decremented, and incremented for popping from it.
 The diagram below illustrates what happens to ESP as we push and pop.
+Just as a note, an instruction of the form `pop ebx` means that the value popped off the stack is moved into the `ebx` register.

 <p align="center">
 <img src='/assets/img/stack-bof-1/stack-2.png'>